whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ### What is a `wof:id`?

 A Who's On First ID (`wof:id`) is a unique 64-bit identifier that represents a single point or polygon feature in the Who's On First database.
 This identifier is commonly produced by the [Brooklyn Integers](https://www.brooklynintegers.com) service, though alternative methods of retrieving a `wof:id` are available.
 Unlike OpenStreetMap (OSM) or the United Kingdom's Local Ordnance Survey (OS) a `wof:id` is stable to an individual feature and will not update when minor updates to a feature occur.
-Once a feature is given a `wof:id`, that feature will maintain that `wof:id` for it's entire lifecycle, unless that feature experiences a Significant Event (explained below).
+Once a feature is given a `wof:id`, that feature will maintain that `wof:id` for it's entire lifecycle, unless that feature experiences a Significant Event (see below).

 That's not to say that features never change; often times a feature is updated (significant change in size, changes placetype, is given additional properties, etc.) which may require a new feature to be created with a new `wof:id`.